 We know that the speed and convenience of online divorce is appealing.
-Adam Kidd, from our family law team in Chesterfield, explains when it is appropriate and when it is not.
+This article explains when it is appropriate and when it is not.

 What is online divorce?